sdruskat/de-rse-ots-2017/slides.md

 As you can see, software is there for the whole research process.  **CLICK**

-In return, this means that the development and maintenance of research software plays a central role in the research process.
+This also means that the development and maintenance of research software plays a central role in the research process.
-Or at least it should and must.
+Or at least it should.